richelbilderbeek/dlip/report/README.md

 * ---Still have to check this on errors or mistakes---

 2. We could also use a neural network to find the parameters for the maximum likelihood function.
-To do that you would first have to generate "fake" parameters and then with those parameters and the data of the phylogeny create a maximum likelihood function.
-This would be handy because now you have to calculate this by hand.
+To do that you would first have to generate "fake" parameters and then with those parameters and the data of the phylogeny estimate a maximum likelihood function.
+Now, if you have an estimation maximum likelihood function.
+You could generate the real parameters?

 ### What software to use for neural networks